 Open the stove damper and wait at least fifteen seconds for the draft to increase.
-Open the door slowly, add the fuel, and then close the damper.
+Open the door slowly and add the fuel.
 Split wood will fill the firebox more completely and reduce the frequency of reloading.

-Leave the stove damper open for a short time until the probe temperature reaches $800^{\circ}F$ (430°C), then close it.
+Leave the stove damper open for a short time until the probe temperature reaches 800°F (430°C), then close it

-Sometimes the temperature will drop below 600° F (316°C) after reloading, particularly if the loading door is open a long time.
-Should the temperature drop below this level, stimulate the fire by increasing the primary air supply.
-Reduce the air supply when the temperature has reached 800° F (430°C).
+Frequently the temperature will drop below 800°F (430°C) after reloading, particularly if the loading door is open a long time.
+Should the temperature drop below this level, stimulate the fire by increasing the primary air supply while leaving the stove damper open.
+Reduce the air supply and close the stove damper when the temperature has reached 800°F (430°C).

-NOTE: If the charcoal bed is relatively thick and your fuel is well-seasoned, it is possible to add fresh fuel and close the damper immediately, and adjust the air control for your desired heat output.
+NOTE: If the charcoal bed is relatively thick and your fuel is well-seasoned, it is possible to add fresh fuel (smaller pieces first), close the door and damper, and reset the air control within five minutes.